lagzya-dev/Oxide.Ext.Discord/Docs/Libraries/DiscordLink.md

 // Returns a guild member for a given player
 // If the Steam ID is not link then the result will be null GuildMember GetLinkedMember(IPlayer player, Guild guild)

-// Returns the number of linked accounts int GetLinkedCount()

-// Returns a list of all Steam Ids that are linked HashSet<string> GetLinkedSteamIds()

-// Returns a list of all snowflakes that are linked HashSet<Snowflake> GetLinkedDiscordIds()

-// Returns a Hash of key SteamId and value Discord ID Hash<string, Snowflake> GetSteamToDiscordIds()

-// Returns a Hash of key Discord ID and value Steam ID Hash<Snowflake, string> GetDiscordToSteamIds()
 ```

 ## Extension Methods